ttscoff/mdless/README.md

 ### Options

-    -s, --section=NUMBER              Output only a headline-based section of the input (numeric based on --list output) -w, --width=COLUMNS              Column width to format for (default terminal width) -p, --[no-]pager                 Formatted output to pager (default on) -P                               Disable pager (same as --no-pager)
     -c, --[no-]color                 Colorize output (default on)
+    -d, --debug LEVEL                Level of debug messages to output -h, --help                       Display this screen
-    -l, --list                       List headers in document and exit -i, --images=TYPE                Include [local|remote (both)] images in output (requires imgcat and iTerm2,
+    -i, --images=TYPE                Include [local|remote (both)] images in output (requires imgcat and iTerm2, default NONE)
-                                     default NONE)
-    -I, --all-images                 Include local and remote images in output -h, --help                       Display this screen
+    -I, --all-images                 Include local and remote images in output (requires imgcat and iTerm2) --links=FORMAT               Link style ([inline, reference], default inline) [NOT CURRENTLY IMPLEMENTED] -l, --list                       List headers in document and exit -p, --[no-]pager                 Formatted output to pager (default on) -P                               Disable pager (same as --no-pager)
-    -v, --version                    Display version number
+    -s, --section=NUMBER             Output only a headline-based section of the input (numeric from --list) -t, --theme=THEME_NAME           Specify an alternate color theme to load -v, --version                    Display version number
+    -w, --width=COLUMNS              Column width to format for (default terminal width)

 ## Customization

 On first run a default theme file will be placed in `~/.config/mdless/mdless.theme`.
 You can edit this file to modify the colors mdless uses when highlighting your files.
+You can copy this file and create multiple theme options which can be specified with the `-t NAME` option.
+For example, create `~/.config/mdless/brett.theme` and then call `mdless -t brett filename.md`.

 Colors are limited to basic ANSI codes, with support for bold, underline, italics (if available for the terminal/font), dark and bright, and foreground and background colors.